-Eaquals continued to provide external consultancy throughout 2020 which is overseen by Director of Accreditation, Training & Consultancy.
+Eaquals continued to provide external consultancy throughout 2021 which is overseen by Director of Accreditation, Training & Consultancy.
 These included quality assurance audits, syllabi review and CEFR alignment in course design and assessment among others.
-We delivered these consultancy projects for institutions including Jagiellonian University in Poland and Primrose English Institute in Hong Kong.
+We delivered these consultancy projects for institutions including University of the West Indies and Ben-Gurion University of the Negev.